dioxair/Aurora/README.md

 # Aurora

-## Easily crop your images locally and privately, with a modern UI.
+## A simple tool with a modern UI for quickly cropping your images.